socketio/socket.io/README.md

 inconsistencies with `\n` handling by browsers, `\n` gets escaped as `\\n` prior to being POSTd.

+### Server-sent events

+The client uses an EventSource object for receiving data, and an XMLHttpRequest object for sending data.

 ### WebSocket

 Encoding payloads _should not_ be used for WebSocket, as the protocol